“We’re going to have a warboard, and you’re going to manage it.” Jack Gifford, Maxim Integrated Products CEO, said to me."

 That same year we had a chance to develop a product with one of the largest potential customers in the communications market.
 The deal would be worth $10’s of millions per year.

 The problem was the customer wanted the product in six months.
-It was a next to impossible task.
+It was a next to impossible task for any manufacturer in our industry to accomplish.

-“I think we can do it,” the engineering head said to me.
+“I think we can do it,” Wink, the engineering head, said to me.
 “But we’ll need to have perfect execution.”

 Out came the warboard again!

 We had a design team on two continents and three locations developing the product.
-We named a project lead, and the project lead oversaw the whole project.
+We named Doug, on of our best and most detail oriented engineers, as project lead.
+Doug oversaw the whole project.

 Every task was broken down into the smallest detail.